PatrickG07/Yatzee/README.md

 # Yatzee
-Run the jar file with only with the db file at the same position where the jar file is.
+Run the jar file only wen the db file at the same position where the jar file is (Folder).